The Facts about Tuition Tax Credit Scholarships

-Bills of concern for the 2019 Legislative Session:
+Bills we’re watching for the 2019 Legislative Session:

-- Senate Bill 407 by Sen. Dave Rader and Rep. Jon Echols would increase the cap on tax credits to $20 million a year.
-Over 10 years, the state could lose up to $200 million in revenue.
+- Senate Bill 407 by Sen. Dave Rader and Rep. Jon Echols would increase the cap on tax credits to $30 million a year.

-Private school choice programs like tuition tax-credit vouchers (also called tuition tax-credit scholarships) are focused on helping children from low-income families.
+Private school choice programs like tuition tax-credit scholarships (also called tuition tax-credit scholarships) are focused on helping children from low-income families.

-Families receiving tuition tax-credit vouchers can choose their child’s school.
+Families receiving tuition tax-credit scholarships can choose their child’s school.

-Tuition tax-credit vouchers are good for the state budget.
+Tuition tax-credit scholarships are good for the state budget.

-A family of 4 earning up to $139,000 a year can receive a private school voucher.
+A family of 4 earning up to $139,000 a year can receive a private school scholarship.
 That’s nearly triple the median Oklahoma household income.

-The state’s largest voucher-granting organization wants to lower the required percentage of donations they dedicate to serving children from low-income families.
+The state’s largest scholarship-granting organization wants to lower the required percentage of donations they dedicate to serving children from low-income families.

-The largest voucher-granting organization has failed to meet the required percentage of donations dedicated to serving children from low-income families & instead wants to lower the requirement.
+The largest scholarship-granting organization has failed to meet the required percentage of donations dedicated to serving children from low-income families & instead wants to lower the requirement.

 Tuition tax credits are tax cuts for corporations and the wealthy, shifting the burden of funding public education and other core state services to other taxpayers.

-One voucher-granting organization bragged the tax credits are “like a gift card from the state of Oklahoma.”
+One scholarship-granting organization bragged the tax credits are “like a gift card from the state of Oklahoma.”

 Redirecting resources to private schools erodes the ability of public schools to serve the 425,000 children from low-income families attending public schools.